Efficient Modeling of Surrogates to Improve Multi-source High-dimensional Integrative Regression: Theoretical Results

-\end{theorem} One can see from Theorem \ref{thm:aggregate} that the estimation error of SASH can be decomposed into two parts.
-The first part $\sqrt{{1}/{n}}$ is the parametric rate of incorporating the integrative direction estimator $\widehat\bgamma^{\dagger}$ into a low-dimensional GLM regression on the $n$ labeled samples to estimate $\alpha$ and $\beta_1$ in Step III.
-The second part $\sqrt{{s\log p}/{N}}$ corresponds to the estimation error of $\widehat\bgamma^{\dagger}$ and is a standard one for high dimensional sparse regression with the sample size $N$ and sparsity level $s$. {Notably, although Algorithm \ref{alg:2} initiates at the supervised estimator $\widetilde\bgamma \subsup$ with its $\ell_2$-error being $\{s\log p/(n\beta_{01}^2)\}^{1/2}$, the error rate of our final estimator $\widehat\bgamma^{\dagger}$, as well as that of $\widehat\bgamma\supm$, turns out to be free of the small labeled sample size $n$ and dominated by the large $N$ and $N_m$.
-This is highly desirable but not readily achieved in the current literature of semi-supervised learning \citep[e.g.]{zhang2020prior,hou2021efficient} and sparse SIM \citep[e.g.]{radchenko2015high,wu2021model}.
-To achieve this result in Theorems \ref{thm:local} and \ref{thm:aggregate}, our main technical novelty can be summarized as (1) developing the one-step approximation of the SIM loss introduced in Section \ref{sec:method:main}; (2) designing and justifying Algorithm \ref{alg:2} with a proper number of iteration $T$ and sequence of tuning parameters $\{\lambda\supm_t:t=1,2,\ldots,T\}$ to ensure the optimal convergence rate our SIM estimator. }
+\end{theorem} {\blue One can see from Theorem \ref{thm:aggregate} that the $\ell_2$ estimation error of SASH has a parametric component $n^{-1/2}$ from estimating $(\alpha,\beta_1)$ and a direction-estimation component $\sqrt{s\log p/N}$.
+For the $\ell_1$ error, multiplication of the scalar error $|\widehat\beta_1-\beta_{01}|$ by $\|\bgamma_0\|_1\lesssim\sqrt{s}\|\bgamma_0\|_2$ yields the term $\sqrt{s/n}$; the direction component is $s\sqrt{\log p/N}$.} Notably, although Algorithm \ref{alg:2} initiates at the supervised estimator $\widetilde\bgamma \subsup$ with its $\ell_2$-error being $\{s\log p/(n\beta_{01}^2)\}^{1/2}$, the error rate of our final estimator $\widehat\bgamma^{\dagger}$, as well as that of $\widehat\bgamma\supm$, turns out to be free of the small labeled sample size $n$ and dominated by the large $N$ and $N_m$.
+This is highly desirable but not readily achieved in the current literature of semi-supervised learning \citeg{zhang2020prior,hou2021efficient} and sparse SIM \citeg{radchenko2015high,wu2021model}.
+To achieve this result in Theorems \ref{thm:local} and \ref{thm:aggregate}, our main technical novelty can be summarized as (1) developing the one-step approximation of the SIM loss introduced in Section \ref{sec:method:main}; (2) designing and justifying Algorithm \ref{alg:2} with a proper number of iteration $T_m$ and sequence of tuning parameters $\{\lambda\supm_t:t=1,2,\ldots,T_m\}$ to ensure the optimal convergence rate of our SIM estimator.